zechlau14/zechlau14.github.io/projects/heartbreaker.md

 1. Take 1d6 damage

-2. Can't cast the same spell until next daily rest
+2. Cannot cast the spell again until the next day

-3. Invert spell effect on target.
+3. Invert spell effect on target

-4. Randomize spell targets.
+4. Randomize spell targets

-5. Magic dice return on 1-2 until end of day.
+5. Magic dice return on 1-2 until end of day

 6. Inconvenience related to the spell's effect for \[sum\] days.

-**Dooms**

-1. Drop to 0 HP, and make a Save vs. Wound to prevent passing out.
-2. Each time you cast, roll a Save.
-If you fail, the spell fizzles out.
-3. Lose the ability to cast spells permanently.

 When you discover a new spell, you must have the spell identified to understand its full effects.
-However, you may still cast an unidentified spell with a successful Save Roll.
+However, you may still cast an unidentified spell with a successful Roll against Stress.
 If you fail the Roll, you suffer a Mishap instead.

 #### Magical Items